Rollins Pass: Pine beetle epidemic

-The mountain pine beetle epidemic, beginning in 1996 and continuing through present day, affects many forested areas in Colorado, including those on Rollins Pass.
+The mountain pine beetle epidemic, which began in 1996 and continues to the present day, affects many forested areas in Colorado, including those on Rollins Pass.
 One out of every 14 trees in Colorado is dead.
-Trees affected by the beetles contain 10 times less water than a healthy tree and crown fires can quickly spread.
+Trees affected by the beetles contain 10 times less water than healthy trees, and crown fires can quickly spread.

 Fauna

-The top predator in the area are black bears (Ursus americanus), generally below timberline; however, they occasionally venture above the krummholz.
+The top predator in the area is the black bear (Ursus americanus), generally below timberline; however, it occasionally ventures above the krummholz.
 The bears prey on bighorn sheep (Ovis canadensis) and mountain goats (Oreamnos americanus), as well as yellow-bellied marmot (Marmota flaviventris) in the region.
 Above timberline, pikas (Ochotona princeps) are common.
 At or below timberline, both elk (Cervus canadensis) and mule deer (Odocoileus hemionus) are common.
-The presence of migratory bighorn sheep and other large game is the reason why Native Americans constructed sprawling yet intricate game drive complexes on Rollins Pass.
+The presence of migratory bighorn sheep and other large game is the reason why Native Americans constructed sprawling yet intricate game-drive complexes on Rollins Pass.

 The porcupine can be seen at all elevations on Rollins Pass, including at (and above) the summit.
-The porcupine begins its rounds at sunset, as it is nocturnal; this member of the rodent family also has the ability to adroitly climb trees.
+The porcupine begins its rounds at sunset, as it is nocturnal; this member of the rodent family also can climb trees adroitly.

 Among birds, the white-tailed ptarmigan (Lagopus leucurus) are present on Rollins Pass, especially above treeline.
-Their seasonal camouflage is effective in the summer against the exposed blocks of granite as well as against snow in the winter, rendering them virtually undetectable.
+Their seasonal camouflage is effective in the summer against exposed granite blocks and in the winter against snow, rendering them virtually undetectable.
 Brown-capped rosy finches (Leucosticte australis), rock wrens (Salpinctes obsoletus), and pipits are also seen or heard at timberline and near the summit.

 Riparian zones

-Nutrient-rich ecosystems exist on Rollins Pass where water, and bodies of water, meet the alpine and subalpine tundras.
+Nutrient-rich ecosystems exist on Rollins Pass where water meets the alpine and subalpine tundras.

 Lakes

 There are three lakes on the west side of Rollins Pass: Deadman's Lake, Pumphouse Lake, and Corona Lake.
 On the east side of Rollins Pass are King Lake, Yankee Doodle Lake, and Jenny Lake.
 Historically, Yankee Doodle Lake was referred to as Lake Jennie by John Quincy Adams Rollins, but modern archaeologists have re-interpreted this to be the modern day Yankee Doodle Lake; the railroad and period newspapers occasionally referred to this lake as Dixie Lake.
-Also in the vicinity: Bob Lake, Betty Lake, the Forest Lakes, Skyscraper Reservoir, Lost Lake, and Woodland Lake.
+Also in the vicinity are Bob Lake, Betty Lake, the Forest Lakes, Skyscraper Reservoir, Lost Lake, and Woodland Lake.

 In 2010, Pumphouse Lake and Ranch Creek were assessed by the Environmental Protection Agency and were determined to be polluted.